Quicr/quicr-protocol-spec/moq-proto.md

 Subscriptions are aggregated at entities that perform Relay Function.
-Aggregating subscriptions helps reduce the number of subscriptions for a given named objects in transit and also enables efficient disrtibution of published media with minimal copies between the client and the origin server , as well as reduce the latencies when there are multiple subscribers for a given named object behind a given cloud server.
+Aggregating subscriptions helps reduce the number of subscriptions for a given named objects in transit and also enables efficient distribution of published media with minimal copies between the client and the origin server , as well as reduce the latencies when there are multiple subscribers for a given named object behind a given cloud server.

-### Wildcarded Names
+### Wildcard Names

 The names used in `SUBSCRIBE` can be truncated by skipping the right most segments of the name that is application specific, in which case it